Will the students be in school?

 What will be the cleaning schedule to ensure that the campus is as clean as possible?

-Will the buses operate given the regulations?
+Will the buses this year?

 Will there be specialist classes?

 Will middle school students transition to different classrooms or remain in one room and teachers rotate?